melodyogonna/regex_validators/README.md

 # regex_validators
-Little functions that verify if parameters match a specific regex patterns
+Little functions that verify if parameter match a specific regex pattern